ydahal1/ydahal1/jokes.md

- I never wanted to believe that my Dad was stealing from his job as a road worker.
-But when I got home, all the signs were there.
+Why did the worker get fired from the orange juice factory?
+Lack of concentration.

 [
-Wed Mar  5 00:25:26 UTC 2025
+Thu Mar  6 00:25:42 UTC 2025
  ]